Jayakatwang

-Jayakatwang (died 1293) was the king of short lived second Kingdom of Kediri (also known as Gelang-gelang Kingdom) of Java, after his overthrow of Kertanegara, the last king of Singhasari.
+Jayakatwang (died May 1293) was the king of short-lived second Kingdom of Kediri (also known as Gelang-Gelang Kingdom) of Java, after his overthrow of Kertanegara, the last king of Singhasari.
 He was eventually defeated by Raden Wijaya, Kertanegara's son-in-law using the troops of the Mongol Yuan dynasty that were invading Java.
-Raden Wijaya would later turn against the Mongols and found Majapahit, a great empire centered around in Java.
+Raden Wijaya would later turn against the Mongols and found Majapahit, a great empire centered around Java.